storyfeet/dahufi_site/content/writings.md

 	dahufi=""
 }}{{@md}}

-Here are some short stories written in the language of Michuhu
+Here are some short stories written in Dahufi

+     

 {{'child.ito' "writings"}}